StewedDownSteve/react-task-app/README.md

-# React Task Tracker App
+# The Only To Do, Task Tracker App
 A simple but effective task app.
 Was a great way to get comfortable with React.

 ![AppPicture](https://github.com/StewedDownSteve/react-task-app/blob/main/React_task_app_img.webp)